 \subsection{Pseudo-melonic sector}

 In this subsection we consider a new leading order sector that we call \textit{pseudo melonic}.
-The power counting theorem and the classification of the graphs that contribute to this sector is given.
-Let start by the following definition:
+The power counting theorem and the classification of the graphs that contribute to this sector are given.
+Let us start by the following definition:

-\begin{definition} The pseudo-melonic sector $\mathcal{S}_{PM}$ is the family set of graphs whose root families boundaries are in the set $\{\B_{ij}\}$.
-We call pseudo-melonic bubbles and denotes as $\mathbb{PM}$ the set of all pseudo-melonic tensorial invariants obtained as sum of the elementary pseudo-melons in $\{\B_{ij}\}$. \end{definition}
+\begin{definition} The pseudo-melonic sector $\mathcal{S}_{PM}$ is the family set of graphs whose root familiy boundaries are in the set $\{\B_{ij}\}$.
+We call pseudo-melonic bubbles and denote as $\mathbb{PM}$ the set of all pseudo-melonic tensorial invariants obtained as sum of the elementary pseudo-melons in $\{\B_{ij}\}$. \end{definition}

-An elementary investigation suggest that $d-2$ dipoles will play the same role for pseudo-melonic graphs as $d-1$ dipoles for the melonic ones.
+An elementary investigation suggests that $d-2$ dipoles will play the same role for pseudo-melonic graphs as $d-1$ dipoles for the melonic ones.
 We then give the following lemma which provides the effect of a $d-2$ dipole contraction: